-As an Analyst, Jac brings her varied environmental and social justice background to the BrownFlynn team.
+As an Associate Consultant, Jac brings her varied environmental and social justice background to the BrownFlynn team.
 With a passion for breaking down assumptions, and building trust among diverse stakeholders, Jac is excited to help clients construct and communicate their sustainability efforts to generate long-term value for their customers, investors, and various other stakeholders.

 Prior to working with BrownFlynn, Jac developed county food waste reduction and recycling programs in Vermont, farmed on both rural and rooftop farms in Rhode Island and New York City, worked for a non-profit food justice organization, completed two service terms with AmeriCorps, and received her Master’s in City and Regional Planning from Cornell University.
 Jac intends to utilize her career to explore the collaborative creation of a more just manner of living that is sensitive to environmental, communal, and cultural needs.